 Exposing your homelab to the internet is risky.
 Port forwarding your home router, poking holes in firewalls, juggling dynamic IPs, dealing with CGNAT.
 It gets messy fast.

-A much cleaner approach: install WireGuard on a cheap VPS, create a secure tunnel back to your homelab, and let the VPS act as your public gateway.
-From there, layer in a Caddy Docker proxy for HTTPS, controlled WireGuard port forwarding with iptables, and even a dual reverse proxy architecture for clean service routing.
+A cleaner approach: install WireGuard on a cheap VPS, create a secure tunnel back to your homelab, and let the VPS act as your public gateway.
+From there, layer in a Caddy reverse proxy for HTTPS, lock down the VPS with iptables.

-I’ve done this more times than I can count.
-Getting WireGuard running was straightforward.
-The part that took hours to debug was iptables NAT and an MTU mismatch silently killing large packet transfers.
-Once I understood what was happening, the fix was two lines.
-Finding it was painful.
+I’ve done this a few times now.
+Getting WireGuard running was the easy part.
+The part that drove me insane was an MTU mismatch silently killing large packet transfers.
+The fix was two lines.
+Finding it was the hard part.

-This guide walks through the entire setup, including the parts that usually break.
+This guide walks through the VPS setup, including the parts that usually break.

 Architecture Overview: VPS Gateway + Homelab Client